-Sections of the River Wye Special Are of Conservation already have sections that exceed targets for nutrient levels.
+Sections of the River Wye Special Area of Conservation already have sections that exceed targets for nutrient levels.
 All new development proposals including the Leominster urban extension must not compromise the ability of the Nutrient Management Plan to deliver the necessary overall reductions in nutrient levels along these sections of the SAC.

-Note: It is not thought necessary to specify particular sites partly because since the publication of the draft HCC Core Strategy a number of planning applications for sites totalling over a hundred homes have been approved.
+Note: It is not thought necessary to specify particular sites partly because since the publication of the Herefordshire Core Strategy a number of planning applications for sites have been approved.
 Also, the criteria will determine whether other sites are suitable for development given that the strategic sites can provide for all the expected demand for housing in Leominster.